 - There is no cell phone coverage in most of the park – yay.
 Enjoy being present!

-- Camping is allowed only in designated areas or with a a backcountry permit
+- Camping is allowed only in designated areas or with a backcountry permit.

 - Joshua Tree Visitor Center, Oasis Visitor Center in Twentynine Palms, and Cottonwood Visitor Center are open daily.

 - Blackrock Nature Center is open October through May.

 Where to Stay near Joshua Tree National Park